Education Research Current About VU Amsterdam NL

 Studying English Literature

-If you are passionate about education and you enjoy making teaching materials accessible for students, then you may want to enroll in a teacher training programme, after finishing your Bachelor’s programme in Communication and Information Studies.
+If you are passionate about education and enjoy making English accessible to students, you can move on to the one-year teacher training programme after completing your Bachelor's in Language and Mind and a Master's in English.

-During this Master’s programme you will learn to master your subject (teaching English language and literature) at all Dutch high school levels.
-Of course, you will also learn the tricks of the trade in courses that focus on didactics: how do you activate pupils to really learn something?
+During this Master's programme, you will learn the tricks of the teaching trade in courses that focus on didactics: how do you motivate pupils to really learn something?
 How do you deal with differences between pupils?
 And what is the best way to learn a language?
-What can language education mean for developing citizenship?
+What can language education mean for the development of citizenship?

-When you complete this master you will be a first-degree qualified teacher.
-This is the highest authority in the Netherlands, with which you can teach in all classes and in all forms of secondary education, from pre-vocational secondary education to pre-university education, and from first-year classes (‘brugklas’) to the final exams.
+Upon completion of this master's programme, you will be a first-degree qualified teacher.
+This is the highest qualification in the Netherlands, allowing you to teach in all classes and all forms of secondary education, from VMBO to VWO, lower and upper secondary.
+With this qualification, you will be a truly all-round English teacher.
+Teachers like this are desperately needed!

 Overview courses